ryanwoconnor/faq.twin.villas/carriagehousestonington.md

 ### Parking

 When you enter the driveway, please follow the driveway to the left and head straight back.
-You'll see a Guest Parking sign that is visible straight ahead.
+You'll see a Guest Parking sign that is visible straight ahead. **Please pull all the way up. **

-We currently can only accomodate **two cars** at this Airbnb at a time.
+We can only accomodate **two cars** at this Airbnb at a time.
 This is for multiple reasons:

 - Unfortunately, due to prior guests throwing parties at our listing.
 - To limit "traffic" on the property and any cars potentially bumping into one another.